SAP-samples/teched2025-DA260/exercises/ex1/README.md

 The term **Live Data Model** can be confusing, because both model types allow for live data.
 - **Live Data Model** really means "remote model with live data.
 It is an alias for a BW Query, S/4 CDS View, or HANA Calc View.
 In this case, both the data and the semantic model are stored and managed in the remote system and SAC is simply acting as a consumer client.
 This allows you e.g. to re-use the same queries in BW that your organization have re-used with many front end clients over the years and add them to stories, or analyze them in the Data Analyzer.
 You can't edit the remote model in any meaningful way from SAC and will have to use the tooling of the source system.

 - **Data Model** can use both live and acquired data, depending on the source.
-The semantic model always resides in SAC, it is edited from this module, but can only be used in SAC.
+The semantic model always resides in SAC, it is edited from this app, but can only be used in SAC.

 ![Step 1](images/Teched2025-DA260_Ex1_01.png)